 This award honours a person or group considered to have done the most for the right of free speech in the previous 12 months.
 It recognises those who in their work, interests or passions make an extraordinary contribution to these rights, whether it be through speaking out, writing, campaigning, whistle-blowing or defying authoritarianism.
 Those honoured have often gone beyond the call of duty or office by refusing to be cowed or silenced.

-This year Liberty Victoria honours Debbie Kilroy, one of Australia’s a prominent activist and the founder of Sisters Inside.
+This year Liberty Victoria honours Debbie Kilroy, a prominent activist and the founder of Sisters Inside.

 Debbie has been a tireless advocate for the rights of disadvantaged women and children on a wide variety of issues including violence, homelessness, racism, mental health, substance abuse, poverty, child protection, sexual assault, imprisonment and other systemic failings.
 She is driven to reduce the criminalisation and imprisonment of women and children and girls, address the serious over-representation of Aboriginal and Torres Strait Islander women and girls at all levels of the criminal legal system, and mitigate the impact of mothers’ imprisonment on their children.